DensityCo/density-ui/README.md

 # Density UI
-Density's front end resources, used as a submodule for any web project.
+Density's front end resources for any and all projects.

 ## How to use